z-tariq/scenarios/Go Basics Zarnish6/lp.md

 categories:
   - Golang
 description: >-
-  Lets learn the basics of Go Programming and start writing your programs in Go Language resync testing testing
+  Lets learn the basics of Go Programming and start writing your programs in Go and sync
 isAvailable: true
 isNew: true
 isPremium: true